 Duration: Probation period 3 months, including attendance at a board meeting.
 Minimum commitment 2 years, maximum 5 years.

-Remuneration: The role of Secretary is not accompanied by any financial remuneration, although expenses for travel may be claimed.
+Remuneration: The role of Treasurer is not accompanied by any financial remuneration, although expenses for travel may be claimed.

 OVERVIEW OF THE ROLE